sproutfund/website_evergreen/program/spring.md

   - title: "Programmatic Activities"
     description:
-      - "Throughout 2010 and 2011, Spring hosted networking activities like workshops, meet & greet happy hours, and site visits to coordinate activity among organizations already working to enhance biodiversity, as well as galvanize interest of individuals and community groups who had not previously worked on this issue.
+      - "Throughout 2010 and 2011, Spring hosted networking activities like workshops, meet-and-greet happy hours, and local site visits.
+These events helped coordinate activity among organizations already working to enhance biodiversity and galvanize interest among individuals and community groups that had not previously worked on this issue.
 Additionally, Spring staged several major public events to educate citizens about biodiversity issues and offer concrete ways for them to get involved."
     features:

       - title: "Biodiversity Symposium"